whily/notes/xps-archlinux.md

 # makepkg -si
 ```

+In China, one may use `GOPROXY=https://goproxy.cn makepkg -si` for the
+last command.

 Use `yay -Syu --aur` to update all AUR packages.
 Alternatively, one
 can run `yay --save --combinedupgrade` once, and then run `yay -Syu`
 afterwards to update both official and AUR packages.